lucia-auth/lucia/documentation/collection/main/learn/basics/keys.md

 ## Persistent keys

 The first type of keys are persistent keys.
-These can be used an infinite number of time.
-These are useful for the traditional sign ins and OAuth.
+These persist across multiple usages in contrast to single use keys (defined below) which are consumed after a single use.
+These are useful for traditional email/password sign ins and OAuth sign ins.

 When authenticating users (log in), you get the user data from an external provider, such as the email from the user's input or the Github user id for social login.
 Persistent keys allow you to link such external data from a _provider_ with Lucia users stored in your database.
 This type of key can hold a password, which will be hashed and can be validated with Lucia's API.
 This is mainly for implementing password logins.